Aracho1/cv/README.md

 - The most consistent feedback I got from my ex-bosses and colleagues was that they love working with me because I am collaborative and professional.
 - I am proactive as well as patient, and by nature I love helping people, both in professional and personal settings.

-#### I'm analytical and organised
+#### I'm an efficient and proactive learner

-- I have always develivered projects
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- I achieved x at Makers while x
+- When I joined the sales team in my old company, I learned all the products, strategies and processes in a very short span of time, and started contributing to key projects from very early on.
+I also studied and passed the most highly regarded exam in finance (CFA) two years in a row while working full-time

 ## Education